Deep Wrecks at Butler Bay

 Butler Bay off of Route 63, on the West End of St. Croix.
 Butler Bay is 2.7 miles north of Frederiksted.

 This dive site is best accessed by boat.
-While the wrecks are a popular shore dive, they are a strenuous 15-20 minute surface swim and there can be current.
+While the wrecks possible to shore dive, they are a strenuous 547 yard (500 meter) surface swim and there can be strong current.

 The deepest point of the Rosaomaira is about 117 feet, while Coakley Bay sits at about 60 feet.